 Now don’t get me wrong – I’ve been caught up in controversy BECAUSE of point #2.

 I reported on a fan of RWBY who committed suicide back in 2019.
-I was the only one to report on it since I caught it first, along with Hero Hei.
+I was the only one to report on it since I caught it first (no site covered it).

 By giving this person a platform – it turned out it was a troll creating fake news for attention.